unlp-workshop/unlp-2024-shared-task/README.md

 Model evaluation will be twofold:

--   Automated evaluation — the **accuracy** of the model's answers to multiple-choice questions.
+-   Automated evaluation — the **accuracy** of the model's answers to the multiple-choice exam questions.
 The questions are based on the Ukrainian External Independent Evaluation tasks related to the topics of Ukrainian history, language, and literature.

     We provide a sample of data that you can use for training and